-- 4. It is recommended that Members: - (i) Note the updates provided in the attached report; - (ii) Note the progress across the Ayrshire Growth Deal Programme; - (iii) Note UKG funding for the Ayrshire Growth Deal will be accelerated from 15 years to 10 years; - (iv) Note the revised Deal Documents; - (v) Note the proposed drawdown of £7.1 million government funding in 2021/22; - (vi) Note additional revenue funding of £135,000 from Scottish Government's Regional Recovery Funding for 2020/21; - (vii) Note the Ayrshire Growth Deal Communications Action Plan for 2020 -23 - (viii) Note planned dates for Ayrshire Growth Deal business case presentations to Regional Economic Partnership; - (ix) Note planned dates for business case presentations to the Joint Committee; - (x) Note the risks included in the current risk register; - (xi) Note launch of the Ayrshire Growth Deal website.
+- 4. It is recommended that Members: - (i) Note the updates provided in the attached report; - (ii) Note the progress across the Ayrshire Growth Deal Programme: - (iii) Note UKG funding for the Ayrshire Growth Deal will be accelerated from 15 years to 10 years; - (iv) Of the Joint Committee agree the draft Deal documents which take account of the compressed funding, the change management process, and the business case approval process; - (v) Of the Joint Committee recommend to government the proposed drawdown of £5.85 million government funding; - (vi) Note additional revenue funding of £135,000 from Scottish Government's Regional Recovery Funding for 2020/21; - (vii) Note the target dates for Ayrshire Growth Deal business case approvals by the Joint Committee: - (viii) Note the risks included in the current risk register.